vnspoj/vnspoj.github.io/wiki/graph/push-relabel-faster.md

 title: Maximum flow - Push-relabel method improved
 ---

-# Maximum flow - Push-relabel method improved

-We will modify the [push-relabel method](./graph/push-relabel.html) to achieve a better runtime.
+We will modify the [push-relabel method](../graph/push-relabel) to achieve a better runtime.

 ## Description